-- Fares and Operating Assistance Passenger revenue and special transit fares increased by \$1.7 million, or 45%, from FY 2022 to FY 2023.
-This is due to the continued trend of increased ridership of both fixed-route and paratransit services in the wake of the COVID-19 pandemic.
-Federal operating decreased by about \$900 thousand, due to decreased utilization of federal stimulus funds.
-These variances were offset by decreased use of TDA revenue. - Capital Assets In addition to routine asset acquisitions, the Authority conducted a procurement of forty 40-foot diesel transit buses that was underway at the end of the fiscal year, resulting in an increase of \$20 million in capital assets.
-This increase was offset by accumulated depreciation of \$6.7 million, for a net increase to capital assets of \$13.3 million during the fiscal year.

-- Deferred Outflow of Resources Deferred outflow of resources for pension and Other Post Employment Benefits (OPEB) increased from \$3.4 million to \$10.9 million.
-Deferred outflow primarily represents pension and OPEB contributions subsequent to the measurement date, and changes to actuarial assumptions that impact future periods. - Deferred Inflow of Resources Deferred inflow of resources for pension and OPEB decreased from \$12.9 million to \$1.8 million which represents changes in estimates based on actual investment performance, and changes in assumptions that provide additional assets to the pension and retiree medical plans.
-In particular, the CalPERS pension plan reported a -6.1 loss on investment during the reporting period, causing a dramatic decrease to deferred inflow of resources. - Due to Other Government, TDA payable The amount increased from \$14.1 million to \$20 million (Note 13).
-The Authority's eligible TDA expenses in the fiscal year were significantly lower than the advance received.
-This caused the unused portion of TDA (the amount payable) to increase. - Net pension and OPEB liability The net OPEB and pension liabilities as of June 30, 2022 (the measurement date) are \$3.6 million and \$14.4 million, respectively.
+- Fares and Operating Assistance Passenger revenue and special transit fares increased by \$612 thousand, or 11%, from FY 2023 to FY 2024.
+This is due to the continued trend of increased ridership of both fixed-route and paratransit services post-pandemic.
+Federal operating decreased by about \$2.8 million, due to decreased utilization of federal stimulus funds.
+These variances were offset by increased use of TDA revenue. - Capital Assets The Authority's investment in capital assets amounted to \$49,448,332 as of June 30, 2024, which is an increase of \$1,874,869 or 4% over the prior year.
+This investment in capital assets includes vehicles, facilities, communication and data equipment, fare revenue collection equipment, furniture, and fixtures, less accumulated depreciation.
+The most significant changes to the Authority's capital investments during the year were in revenue vehicles.
+The purchase of forty 40-foot diesel transit buses and associated equipment was completed during the fiscal year, paired with the retirement of forty 40-foot diesel transit buses that were purchased in 2009. - Deferred Outflow of Resources Deferred outflow of resources for pension and Other Post Employment Benefits (OPEB) increased from \$10.9 million to \$11.1 million.
+Deferred outflow primarily represents pension and OPEB contributions subsequent to the measurement date, and changes to actuarial assumptions that impact future periods. - Deferred Inflow of Resources Deferred inflow of resources for pension and OPEB decreased from \$1.8 million to \$1.4 million which represents changes in estimates based on actual investment performance, and changes in assumptions that provide additional assets to the pension and retiree medical plans.
+In particular, the CalPERS pension plan reported a 5.8% return on investment during the reporting period, almost meeting the benchmark of 6.8%. - Due to Other Government, TDA payable The amount decreased from \$20 million to \$15.6 million (Note 13).
+The Authority's reliance on TDA revenue was greater in FY 2024 as compared to FY 2023.
+This caused the unused portion of TDA (the amount payable) to decrease. - Net pension and OPEB liability The net OPEB and pension liabilities as of June 30, 2023 (the measurement date) are \$2.9 million and \$16.9 million, respectively.